c3g/GenPipes_Docs/docs/source/get-started/trbs_runtime/gp_user_trbs.rst

 .. dropdown:: :material-outlined:`help;2em` Why does the pipeline does not execute at all?

     First time users may issue the pipeline command and assume it will generate jobs on worker nodes automatically.
 However, after multiple runs, no execution happens if the pipeline command is executed.
-For example see Han's issue in `GenPipes Google Group <https://groups.google.com/forum/#!msg/genpipes/4jxFWDC_Otw/K0ULgt7-AQAJ;context-place=forum/genpipes>`_.
+For example see `Han's issue <https://groups.google.com/forum/#!msg/genpipes/4jxFWDC_Otw/K0ULgt7-AQAJ;context-place=forum/genpipes>`_ in the GenPipes Google Group.

     **Fix**